 Pediatric sleep-disordered breathing (SDB) is a general term for breathing difficulties occurring during sleep.
-SDB can range from frequent loud snoring to obstructive sleep apnea (OSA), a condition where part, or all, of the airway is blocked repeatedly during sleep.
+Sleep disordered breathing can range from frequent loud snoring to obstructive sleep apnea (OSA), a condition where part, or all, of the airway is blocked repeatedly during sleep.
 When a child’s breathing is disrupted during sleep, the body thinks the child is choking.
 The heart rate increases, blood pressure rises, the brain is aroused, and sleep is disrupted.
 Oxygen levels in the blood can also drop.

 Copyright 2021.
 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 Last reviewed April 2020.

 If you suffer from persistent congestion or sinus pain, every day feels like a struggle.
 But there is a way to stop the headaches, the runny noses, and the sleepless nights.
-Schedule your consultation at Broward ENT & Allergy today to get relief from your ENT issues and start breathing freely again.Schedule an Appointment
+Schedule your consultation at South Florida ENT Associates today to get relief from your ENT issues and start breathing freely again.Schedule an Appointment